RecallProxy/recall-proxy/README.md

-RecallProxy 🧠
+#RecallProxy 🧠

-The Universal Context Gateway for LLMs.
+##The Universal Context Gateway for LLMs.

 RecallProxy is a high-performance middleware currently in the conceptual and architectural design phase.
-It aims to sit between AI Agents and LLM providers to provide a unified abstraction layer for cognitive memory.
+It sits between your AI Agents and LLM providers to act as a neutral orchestration layer for cognitive memory.

-The goal is to allow developers to hot-swap and orchestrate different memory engines—such as Semantic, Temporal, or Structural memory—without changing a single line of agent logic.

-🛠 The Vision
-In the current landscape, memory solutions (Mem0, Cognee, Zep, pgvector) are fragmented and require deep integration with their specific SDKs.
-RecallProxy is being built to act as a "Neutral Zone" or a "LiteLLM for Memory."

-🔌 Plug-and-Play Architecture
-We want RecallProxy to be engine-agnostic.
-By using a standardized API, you can define your memory stack in a configuration file.
-Want to use Mem0 for user preferences but Cognee for complex knowledge graphs?
-RecallProxy will handle the routing and synthesis, presenting a single "Context-Enriched" prompt to your LLM.
+The project’s mission is to decouple agent logic from specific memory implementations.
+By moving context management into a dedicated gateway, developers can evolve their memory stack—switching from simple vector stores to complex graph structures—without refactoring their application code.

+🏗 The Architecture: Decoupled & Agnostic
+RecallProxy is designed to be implementation-agnostic.
+It defines high-level "Memory Types" rather than forcing specific "Memory Brands."

+1. Unified Interface
+The gateway provides a standardized API for the three pillars of machine memory:

+Semantic Memory: Similarity-based retrieval (e.g., Vector DBs).

+Structural Memory: Relationship-based retrieval (e.g., Knowledge Graphs).

+Temporal/Episodic Memory: Time-ordered conversation history and state.

+2. The Orchestration Flow
+RecallProxy manages the complex "Write" and "Read" cycles of memory asynchronously to ensure the agent remains fast and responsive.
+A typical flow looks like:

+The Ingest (Write): Raw data is intercepted from an agent interaction.
+RecallProxy routes this data to a Structural Engine (to map relationships) and simultaneously to a Temporal Engine for long-term archival.

+The Hindsight Pattern: Complex extraction (turning raw text into structured memory) happens as a background task.
+The gateway ensures that today's raw conversation becomes tomorrow's searchable context without blocking the current LLM response.

+The Assembly (Read): Before a request is forwarded to the LLM, RecallProxy queries the configured engines in parallel, synthesizes the results, and injects the "perfect" context into the system prompt.

+3. Future-Proofing
+Start simple by integrating a single engine (like a basic vector store).
+As your agent's needs grow, you can add or swap implementations—integrating graph engines or specialized episodic databases—by simply updating the RecallProxy configuration.

-⚡ High-Performance Gateway (Rust)
+⚡ Built for Performance (Rust)
-Choosing Rust ensures that the gateway introduces near-zero latency.
-By avoiding Garbage Collection (GC) pauses, RecallProxy provides the predictable performance required for real-time agentic workflows.

-🔄 Async Extraction & Hindsight
-One of the core features will be the Hindsight Pattern.
-RecallProxy will manage memory operations asynchronously:

-Intercepting Responses: As the LLM streams a response, RecallProxy captures it.

-Background Processing: It extracts key facts or state changes and updates the underlying memory engines (like Hindsight or pgvector) without making the user wait for the write operation to finish.

-Context Assembly: Before a request even reaches the LLM, the gateway pulls from multiple sources simultaneously to inject the most relevant history and data.

-🏗 Planned Functionality
-Universal Memory API: A single set of endpoints to read/write memory regardless of the backend engine.

-Memory Routing: Smart logic to decide which memory engine (Semantic vs. Structural) holds the answer to a specific agent query.

-Streaming Support: Full support for LLM response streaming with transparent "on-the-fly" memory extraction.

-Provider Neutrality: Compatible with any OpenAI-compliant endpoint, including LiteLLM, Anthropic, and local LLMs.
+RecallProxy is implemented in Rust to ensure that adding a middleware layer doesn't add a latency penalty.

+Zero-Cost Abstractions: High-level memory routing with low-level speed.

+Async-First: Leveraging Rust's tokio runtime to handle concurrent memory engine lookups and background extraction pipelines efficiently.

 🚦 Project Status: Conceptual
 RecallProxy is currently being architected.
-We are defining the core traits and interface standards for the first set of memory engine integrations.
+We are focusing on defining the core Memory Traits that will allow any database or memory service to be plugged into the gateway.

-What we are working on:

-Defining the MemoryProvider trait in Rust.
+Focus Areas:

-Designing the YAML-based orchestration schema.
+Designing the ContextEngine trait system.

-Prototyping the async extraction pipeline.
+Developing the async "Hindsight" extraction pipeline.

+Creating a standard configuration schema for multi-engine orchestration.

 📜 License
-Distributed under the Apache License 2.0.
+Distributed under the MIT License.

 Built with ❤️ for the Agentic future.